gabrielwillemann/vuepress-theme-material-free/README.md

 # [Vuepress Theme Material Free](https://www.npmjs.com/package/vuepress-theme-material-free)

-This is a theme for blogs building with vuepress.
+This is a theme for blogs building with Vuepress.
 The design is inspired in Material Design Lite.
-In oficial site there are [many templates as example](https://getmdl.io/templates/index.html) and I choiced [this template](https://getmdl.io/templates/text-only/index.html) for building this theme.
+In oficial site there are [many templates as example](https://getmdl.io/templates/index.html) and I choce [this template](https://getmdl.io/templates/text-only/index.html) for building this theme.

 ## Real Case / Demo

-I builded this theme for use in my personal blog: https://sharklabs.com.br/
+I built this theme for use in my personal blog: https://sharklabs.com.br/

 But you can use, change or distribuition (license MIT).